NASCAR Brasil Series: GT Sprint Race and NASCAR

 In 2020, the series rebranded itself into the GT Sprint Race and numerous changes was made to the series.
 The GP class was discontinued and in its place, two new divisions were formed: The AM and Pro AM classes.
 A new car generation, inspired from the cars raced in NASCAR, was also introduced and the series switched their tire suppliers from Pirelli to Yokohama.
 Thiago Camilo was crowned as the overall champion in the Pro class that year, while Weldes Campos and Luiz Arruda were crowned as the inaugural champions of the Pro AM and AM classes respectively.

 The series was later rebranded to the NASCAR Brasil Sprint Race on November 16, 2022 after the series signed an agreement with NASCAR to give the series an official NASCAR-sanctioning status starting from the 2023 season.
 In 2023, NASCAR intends on adding oval race tracks to the schedule.
 In 2025, the series was rebranded to the NASCAR Brasil Series, similar to the branding of other NASCAR Regional Series.

+On September 20, 2026, at the Circuito dos Cristais, Tatiana Calderón became the first woman to win a race in the NASCAR Brasil Series.